What medicines do Ukrainians buy more often and why are their prices rising?

 • Antianginal (prevent heart attack).

-Also, Liki24 cited an interesting fact about the demand for potassium iodide, which increased significantly after the nuclear threats from the Russian Federation.
+Liki24 also cited an interesting fact regarding the demand for potassium iodide, which increased significantly after nuclear threats from the Russian Federation.

-"The demand for Potassium Iodide by the number of orders in 2022 grew by almost 5,000% compared to 2021.
-In 2022, the peak demand for Potassium Iodide was in August (41.2%), it exceeded the average monthly demand by 250 times and gradually decreased until October (21.2%), the study said.
+“The demand for Potassium Iodide in terms of the number of orders in 2022 grew by almost 5,000% compared to 2021.
+In 2022, the peak demand for Potassium Iodide was in August (41.2%), it exceeded the average monthly demand by 250 times and gradually declined until October (21.2%),” the study said.

-Then, in 2023, there was a sharp surge, in particular, the demand in June was 82.8%, then it dropped just as sharply.
-This year, the demand for this tool has decreased by almost 98% compared to 2022.
+Then, in 2023, there was a sharp surge, in particular, demand in June was 82.8%, then it also declined rapidly.
+This year, demand for this tool has decreased by almost 98%, compared to 2022.

 Rising drug prices

-Inflation, rising prices of raw materials and fuel year after year affect the fact that prices, including those for medicines, are rising.
+Inflation, rising prices for raw materials and fuel year after year cause prices, including for medicines, to rise.

-According to analysts, over the past three years, the cost of drugs has increased unevenly:
+According to analysts, over the past three years, the cost of medicines has increased unevenly:

-"Drug prices grew more slowly in 2024.
-This is a good trend, but double-digit percentage growth is still a red flag.
-Medicines should be available to everyone," the experts noted.
+“Drug prices grew more slowly in 2024.
+This is a good trend, but double-digit growth rates are still a worrying signal.
+Medicines should be accessible to everyone,” the experts noted.

-It is noted that the composition of the pharmacy basket changed from 2021 to 2024, although the number of drugs in one order remained stable - 3-5 units.
+It is noted that from 2021 to 2024, the composition of the pharmacy basket changed, although the number of drugs in one order remained stable - 3-5 units.

-According to the service, in 2021 the orders consisted mainly of basic medicines: painkillers, cold remedies, medicines against chronic diseases.
+According to the service, in 2021, orders consisted mainly of basic medicines: painkillers, cold remedies, and medications for chronic diseases.
 In 2024, vitamins, sedatives, and antidepressants were added to these categories.
-And the average cost of an order increased from UAH 700-900 in 2021 to UAH 1200-1400 in 2024.
+And the average cost of an order increased from 700-900 UAH in 2021 to 1200-1400 UAH in 2024.

 spot_imgspot_imgspot_imgspot_img